phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks @clark-stevenson @vrecluse)
 * JSDoc typo fixes (thanks )
 * VideoStream.active = false is used if the browser supports it, otherwise it falls back to VideoStream.stop.
+* Text can now accept `undefined` or `null` as the `text` argument in the constructor and will cast it as an empty string.

 ### Bug Fixes